-“Well, as soon as I turn eighteen I’m leaving,” declared Elizabeth.
-“I don’t care if the Highers think I’m ready or not.”
+“Well, as soon as I turn eighteen I’m getting out of here,” declared Elizabeth.
+“I don’t care if the Highers find out or not.”

-“You know that escape from here is nearly impossible,” said Daniel warningly.
+“You know that escape from here is nearly impossible,” warned Daniel.

 “Nearly.
 Not completely.”

-“You seem like ones of the lucky ones the Highers will let go,” said Daniel glumly.
+“You seem like one of the lucky ones the Highers will let go,” said Daniel glumly.

 “Come with me,” said Elizabeth.
 “We could escape together.”

 Daniel smiled and his eyes lit up.
 “I would like that.”

 They sat in silence for a few moments.
 Elizabeth could tell that Daniel wanted to say something so she asked him to say what he was thinking.
 He looked surprised at being asked so directly and he took a moment to respond.

 “I think you’re beautiful and I wanted to know if you wanted to go out with me sometime.
 I know a spot that has a lot of deer.”

 “I would love to see you again,” said Elizabeth.
 “Maybe right here when the moon is full.”